joaomcteixeira/Tree-of-Life/docs/Workflow.md

 Tree-of-Life provides an _updater_ script to allow the user to keep up to date with the host project's latest version.
 The _updater_ is part of the executable files and is created during the installation process inside the `bin` folder.

 The updater was designed to keep the user's installation up to date with the developers GitHub project.
-But, by no means it restrictes a GitHub repository; by default, the updater simply requires a web link to a ZIP file containing the project. *(for developers)* You can read the _updater_ workflow in the `update_script_code` variable inside `executable.py`.
+But, by no means it restricts a GitHub repository; by default, the updater simply requires a web link to a ZIP file containing the project. *(for developers)* You can read the _updater_ workflow in the `update_script_code` variable inside `executable.py`.

 From the user's point of view, the update routines are as follow: